Couples Bucket List: 77 Ideas for Exceptional Travel Experiences

 The private first-class suites with closing doors are gorgeous.
 Luxurious perks include first-class lounge access at Dubai airport, complimentary chauffeur service, unlimited Dom Pérignon Champagne, gourmet meals, “moisturizing” pajamas with shea butter and argan oil, onboard lounge & bar, and an onboard shower with heated floors!

 Imagine how it would feel to get amazing sleep on a 12+ hour flight and squeeze in a quick shower.
 I’m not sure I would want to leave the plane.

 Note: There are are two different first class suites: Boeing 777 (newest one) and Airbus 380 (has the shower).
 Both are incredible, and I would be thrilled to experience either one.
 I have followed the adorable couple Kara and Nate for many years on YouTube.
 Here’s their Emirates first class tour.

-69- Witness the Largest Mammal Migration in the World in Tanzania
+69- See the World’s Largest Mammal Migration

 Shutterstock Photo: The Great Migration